 14Then the anger of Yahweh was kindled against Moses and he said, “What about Aaron, your brother, the Levite?
 I know that he can speak well.
 Also, behold, he is coming out to meet you, and when he sees you, he will be glad in his heart.

-15You will speak to him and put the words in his mouth.
-I will be with your mouth and with his mouth and will teach you what you are to do.
+15You are to speak to him and put the words in his mouth.
+I will be with your mouth and with his mouth and will teach you both what you are to do.

-16He will be your spokesman to the people, and it will happen that he is to be to you a mouth, and you will be to him as God.
+16He will speak to the people for you, and it will come to pass that he will be a mouth for you, and you will be to him as God.

-17And you are to take this staff in your hand, with which you will do the signs.”
+17And you are to take this staff in your hand, with which you are to do the signs.”

-19Now Yahweh had said to Moses in Midian, “Go return to Egypt, for all the men who sought your life are dead.”
+19Now Yahweh had said to Moses in Midian, “Go, return to Egypt, for all the men who were seeking your life are dead.”

 20So Moses took his wife and his sons and set them on a donkey, and he returned to the land of Egypt.
 And Moses took the staff of God in his hand.

 21And Yahweh said to Moses, “When you go back to Egypt, see that you do before Pharaoh all the wonders that I have put in your hand.
 But I will harden his heart, and he will not let the people go.

 22And you are to tell Pharaoh, ‘This is what Yahweh says: Israel is my son, my firstborn,